dotnet/csharplang/proposals/improved-interpolated-strings.md

 ### InterpolatedStringHandler and Usage

-We introduce a new type in `System.Runtime.CompilerServices`: `InterpolatedStringHandler`.
+We introduce a new type in `System.Runtime.CompilerServices`: `DefaultInterpolatedStringHandler`.
 This is a ref struct with many of the same semantics as `ValueStringBuilder`, intended for direct use by the C# compiler.
 This struct would look approximately like this:

 ```cs